 part of a building structure that supports the superstructure

 Note 1 to entry: In the case of buildings, this usually relates to the foundations and other construction work below ground level.
-In the case of bridges, this usually relates to foundations, abutments, piers and columns etc.
+In the case of bridges, this usually relates to foundations, abutments, piers and columns, etc.

 3.1.1.16